hyosung11/Launch-School/Courses/journal.md

 ```

 07:47 Not sure if I'm ready to take the interview assessment.
 I just need to keep working over the next few days.

+08:56 Before study session with Laurent.

+10:56 I got a tricky Leetcode problem from Laurent.
+I couldn't solve it.
+I had to peek at the solution.
+Okay.

+11:06 Gave Michael same problem.

+14:55 I don't fully understand the Homesite claim.
+I'm tired right now.
+I might watch some soccer and study later.